RoryQo/Country-Needs-Assessment-for-Humanitarian-Aid-Mini-Project/README.md

 HELP International have been able to raise around $10 million.
 Now HELP international needs to decide how to use this money strategically and effectively.
 Hence, our job is to categorize the countries using some socio-economic and health factors that determine the overall development of the country.
 Then we can suggest the countries which HELP needs to focus on the most.

-#### Methodology
+#### Results

-  After visualizing, we can see the data is highly correlated.
-Since we have highly correlated data we will continue with Principal component analysis.
-We will create clusters from the PCA to determine the countries HELP should focus on.
-From our plot, we can see that 3 is the optimal amount of clusters, and from these clusters, we can see that the PAM clustering is superior to k means clustering, as it is more resilient to the outliers.
+  After viewing the correlation matrix, we can see the data is highly correlated; because of this, we continue with Principal component analysis.
+We then create clusters from the PCA to determine the countries HELP should focus on.
+From our plot, we can see that 3 is the optimal number of clusters, and from these clusters, we can see that the PAM clustering is superior to k means clustering, as it is more resilient to outliers.

-+  From our PCA it appears that life expectancy, child mortality, income, and gdp per capita are among the highest contributors in explaining the variance between countries.
+  After we separated the countries into clusters, we created data visualizations factored by cluster, with some of the top contributors from the PCA (child mortality, income, and life expectancy).
+These visualizations show that cluster 1 is consistently (and statistically significantly) worse off than the other 2.
+The countries in this cluster are the ones that HELP should focus on.
+Cluster 1 has 51 countries in it.
-+ After only 5 components we reach target proportion explained, after 6 it begins to level off and look like additional components wont add that much explanatory power
+  To further sort by priority in the cluster, we can order by child mortality since it has the highest explanatory power of the PCA components or create a need score by weighting the top contributors according to their importance in the PCA.
+After sorting by child mortality rate the top countries to focus on are Haiti, Lesotho, Central African Republic, Zambia, and malwai

 #### Data
 + `country` : Name of the country
 + `child_mort` : Death of children under 5 years of age per 1000 live births